feedm3/learning-azure-swa-devops/README.md

 - The link to the environment should be posted as a comment in the pull request
 - After merging, the deployment should be removed to save resources and money

+> This repo is intended to be used in Azure DevOps, not on GitHub!

 ## Setup

 1. Copy the [.azure](.azure) and [scripts](scripts) folder to your repo